othomantegazza/fluidgr/README.md

-# An R Package to Analyze Fluidigm qPCR Data
+# An R Package to Analyze Fluidigm qPCR Data for Gene Expression

 This R package loads, normalizes, scales and visualizes Fluidigm qPCR data.

-## Warranty

-This package is under active development and comes with no warranty.

 ## Install